 Epson evaluates all suppliers, both direct materials suppliers and indirect materials suppliers.
 Suppliers are evaluated from multiple angles on the basis of a supplier evaluation program.
 The program consists primarily of an indirect evaluation and a direct evaluation (periodic evaluation).
 The indirect evaluation is based on information from a credit investigation service.
 The direct evaluation is a self-check that suppliers do to evaluate their own QCD and other performance metrics.

 |Epson Group Supplier Evaluation Program|

-Information from a credit investigation service
+Evaluation based on information from a third-party credit investigation

 Evaluation of emergency response capabilities

 Self-assessment of ability to respond in the event of a natural disaster, fire, or other emergency.

 Safety management evaluation

 Self-assessment of response to fires and other emergency risks